 killinstead of a

-gfsh stopcan cause the partition detection mechanism to place the system in an end state that will wait forever to reconnect to the killed server, and there will be no way to restart that killed server.
+gfsh stopcan cause the partition detection mechanism to place the system in an end state that will wait forever to reconnect to the terminated server, and there will be no way to restart that terminated server.
 If a

 killcommand appears the only way to rid the system of a server, then